 About

-Cape Blanco is a Marine Research Area
+Cape Blanco is a designated Marine Research Area

 Marine Research Area regulations vary by site.
 These areas are designated to maintain the natural systems, to support scientific research and monitoring while maintaining ecological integrity.
 At Cape Blanco, sport harvest of most invertebrate species is limited, and scientific/educational take is monitored by a permit program.
 Sport fishing is allowed, and commercial fishing is prohibited.
 No collection of marine aquatic vegetation except by scientific research permit from OPRD.